CD3/HTMLSlideShowUtils/README.md

 automatically build and push your presentation on writes, edit the slides file with `live-edit`

     > live-edit slides.md  # make update is called each time slides.md is saved.

+## FAQ

+### Why is this better than PowerPoint?

+Honestly, for most people it isn't.
+Before this, I was using PowerPoint, and do not really have a problem with anything PowerPoint does in terms of creating and giving a presentation.
+It is even possible to get true LaTeX support with the IguanaTex add-in, and I certainly like it better than the OpenOffice/LiebreOffice presentation software.

+This project grew out of a frustration with editing presentations.
+Specifically the fact that *all* editing must go through the PowerPoint interface.
+So, if I want to make a change to a presentation, I have to have a copy of PowerPoint on my computer, I have to open it up, and I have to click around.
+Then, if I want to make my presentation available to others without requiring PowerPoint (to students for example), I have to do some more clicking to export the slides to PDF.
+Any time I make a change, I have to do this.

+So I wanted something that was more flexible, and could be automated.
+I started looking around, and after about a year of testing out different solutions, I ended up here.

+### Why is this better than [madoko](https://www.madoko.net/)

+Madoko is actually the first tool I used to create HTML slides, and it works pretty well.
+It is defiantly better than PowerPoint in terms of flexibility.
+You write your presentation in plain text using Markdown and Madoko turns it into an HTML file that you can then view in any web browser.
+Using Markdown is great because it is simple and easy to read.
+So Madoko does all the hard work of getting this turned into a javascript driven slide show.

+In the end, there were a few quirks that are probably more reveal.js than madoko that caused me to look for alternatives.
+Once tried Pandoc, I found that it could basically do everything I liked about madoko and more.